Soi Buakhao Market in Pattaya – Take Two

 Is Pattaya’s Soi Buakhao Market famous?
 I think anyone who has visited Thailand and Pattaya will think it is.
-The market doesn’t have the eye-catching appeal and colour of Thailand’s Famous Damnoen Saduak Floating Market, or even Pattaya’s floating market, quite the opposite, the market on Soi Buakhao is covered by a black and grey cloak of tented peaks and dips, and beneath that lies a hot, sweaty sauna dressed as a market that is crammed with clothes, their accessories and just about everything else.
-Zorro wore a black cloak, he’s famous, point taken?
+The market doesn’t have the eye-catching appeal and colour of Thailand’s Famous Damnoen Saduak Floating Market, or even Pattaya’s floating market.
+Quite the opposite, the market on Soi Buakhao’s covered by a black and grey cloak of tented peaks and dips.
+And beneath lies a hot, sweaty sauna dressed as a market that’s crammed with clothes, their accessories and just about everything else.

-Everybody forgets to pack something into their holiday suitcase don’t they?
-Most of us do anyhow but you can rest easy because Pattaya’s twice weekly day market sells just about everything.
-If it’s food you’re after it’s there, if you need a mobile phone… new shoes… sexy underwear… or maybe you want to break up your holiday plans and put together a jigsaw.
+Everybody forgets to pack something into their holiday suitcase, don’t they?
+Most of us do anyhow, but you can rest easy because Pattaya’s twice-weekly day market sells just about everything.
+If it’s the food you’re after it’s there, if you need a mobile phone, new shoes, sexy underwear or maybe you want to break up your holiday plans and put together a jigsaw.
 You can buy all that at Soi Buakhao Market where there’s more than enough clothes to dress you up for Pattaya’s nightlife or dress you down for the beach.

-The market’s main wares are cheap clothing, the kind that would give a laughing policeman hiccups and a customs and excise officer a very broad smile.
+The market’s main wares are cheap clothing, the kind that would give laughing policeman hiccups and a customs and excise officer a broad smile.

-The only guarantee at Soi Buakhao Market is that if you look long enough you’ll find a real bargain that looks good and feels kind of okay.
+The only guarantee at Soi Buakhao Market is that if you look long enough, you’ll find a real bargain that looks good and feels okay.
 Just don’t expect your Lacoste that cost not a lot, to not shrink in the wash.
-Seriously… there are some good quality clothes at the market and some of the sport training shoes are excellent value for money.
+Seriously, there are some good quality clothes at the market, and some of the sport training shoes are excellent value for money.
 There’s also a lot of fashionable ladies clothing and accessories on sale too.

-For Pattaya’s local Thais and expats the market has potted plants and flowers for sale.
-Hardly the kind of thing to tempt tourists but there is small comfort in the knowledge that the shoots and blooms are genuine.
+For Pattaya’s local Thais and expats, the market has potted plants and flowers for sale.
+Hardly the kind of thing to tempt tourists but there is a small comfort in the knowledge that the shoots and blooms are genuine.

-If you’re not the type who likes pushing through crowds of people (it can get very busy) in a market that has been slow cooked by a scorching sun beating down on its tarpaulin cover, there are beer bars on three sides of the market’s perimeter.
+If you’re not the type who likes pushing through crowds of people (it can get hectic) in a market slow-cooked by a scorching sun, there are beer bars on three sides of the market’s perimeter.
 The most popular are those pictured above at the market’s rear.
-If you fancy a beer and some eye candy they are the ideal spot to be.
+If you fancy a beer and some eye candy, they are the ideal spot to be.